developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/setup/index.md

 19. Click **Complete Profiles.** Profile creation is complete.
 20. Select one of the following based on the deployment method:
 * **StageNow:** Generate the barcode from the StageNow profile.
 Open StageNow client on the device and scan the barcode(s) generated.
 * **EMM:** Export XML from the StageNow profile.
 Do not edit the XML file - it can cause unexpected behavior.
 Send the XML using either [OEMConfig](/oemconfig) or [MX](/mx) to configure the app and grant all required permissions.
-The install & setup profile and server connectivity profile XML files must be used separately.
+The install profile and server connectivity profile XML files must be used separately.

 <br />
 <!--